 Subcritical experiments (SCEs): As part of the stockpile stewardship program, NNSA is conducting SCEs.
 CRS offers the following definition based on documents and on discussions with DOE and laboratory staff: "Subcritical experiments at Nevada Test Site involve chemical high explosives and fissile materials in configurations and quantities such that no self-sustaining nuclear fission chain reaction can result.
 In these experiments, the chemical high explosives are used to generate high pressures that are applied to the fissile materials."
 The only fissile material that has been used in SCEs is plutonium-239.
-SCEs are held in a tunnel complex, about 1,000 feet underground at Nevada Test Site.
+All SCEs to date have been conducted in a tunnel complex, about 1,000 feet underground at Nevada Test Site.
 The complex could contain explosions up to 500 pounds of explosive and associated plutonium.
-These experiments try to determine if radioactive decay of aged plutonium would degrade weapon performance.
-They have been used to support certification of the W88 pit.
+Another SCE is planned for FY2006 in a "down-hole" configuration similar to an underground nuclear test, not in a tunnel.
+SCEs try to determine if radioactive decay of aged plutonium would degrade weapon performance.
+Several SCEs have been used to support certification of the W88 pit.
 (A pit is the "trigger" of a thermonuclear weapon.)
-In 1998, Secretary of Energy Bill Richardson called SCEs "a key part of our scientific program to provide new tools and data that assess agerelated complications and maintain the reliability and safety of the nation's nuclear deterrent."
+In 1998, Secretary of Energy Bill Richardson called SCEs "a key part of our scientific program to provide new tools and data that assess age-related complications and maintain the reliability and safety of the nation's nuclear deterrent."
 As they produce no chain reaction, the Clinton Administration saw them as consistent with the CTBT.
 Critics counter that they would help design new weapons without testing; are unnecessary; may look like nuclear tests if not monitored intrusively; and are inconsistent with the spirit of a CTBT, which, critics believe, is aimed at halting nuclear weapons development, not just testing.
 NNSA states that most subcritical experiments cost between \$15 million and \$25 million, with some costing as little as \$5 million or as much as \$60 million.
 (For further information on subcritical experiments and test readiness, see CRS Report RL32130, Nuclear Weapon Initiatives: Low-Yield R&D, Advanced Concepts, Earth Penetrators, Test Readiness, by Jonathan Medalia.)

-The 21 SCEs held so far are: 1997: Rebound, July 2; Holog, September 18; 1998: Stagecoach, March 25; Bagpipe, September 26; Cimarron, December 11; 1999: Clarinet, February 9; Oboe, September 30; Oboe 2, November 9; 2000: Oboe 3, February 3; Thoroughbred, March 22; Oboe 4, April 6; Oboe 5, August 18; Oboe 6, December 14; 2001: Oboe 8, September 26; Oboe 7 (held after Oboe 8), December 13; 2002: Vito (jointly with U.K.), February 14; Oboe 9, June 7; Mario, August 29; Rocco, September 26; 2003: Piano, September 19; 2004: Armando, May 25.
-In its FY2006 request, NNSA stated that, for pit certification, "The major activities in FY2006 include the preparation and execution of subcritical experiments to confirm nuclear performance of the W88 warhead with a newly-manufactured pit."
-In its FY2007 request, NNSA stated, "The Pit Campaign Support Activities at NTS provide support in fielding subcritical experiments essential to pit certification with completion of activities at the end of FY2006.
+The 22 SCEs held so far are: 1997: Rebound, July 2; Holog, September 18; 1998: Stagecoach, March 25; Bagpipe, September 26; Cimarron, December 11; 1999: Clarinet, February 9; Oboe, September 30; Oboe 2, November 9; 2000: Oboe 3, February 3; Thoroughbred, March 22; Oboe 4, April 6; Oboe 5, August 18; Oboe 6, December 14; 2001: Oboe 8, September 26; Oboe 7 (held after Oboe 8), December 13; 2002: Vito (jointly with U.K.), February 14; Oboe 9, June 7; Mario, August 29; Rocco, September 26; 2003: Piano, September 19; 2004: Armando, May 25; 2006: Krakatau (jointly with U.K.), February 23.
+NNSA's FY2006 request stated that, for pit certification, "The major activities in FY2006 include the preparation and execution of subcritical experiments to confirm nuclear performance of the W88 warhead with a newly-manufactured pit."
+NNSA's FY2007 request states, "The Pit Campaign Support Activities at NTS provide support in fielding subcritical experiments essential to pit certification with completion of activities at the end of FY2006.
 There is no funding provided for these activities in FY2007.
 All subcritical experiment activities in support of the LANL-manufactured W88 pit certification effort will be completed in FY2006."
-NNSA states that two subcritical experiments are planned for FY2006.
+NNSA stated in March 2006 that one more SCE, Unicorn, is planned for FY2006.
+It is the last SCE supporting the W88 pit program, but SCEs for other purposes are anticipated.